sharish/SendEmailAnimation/README.md

 ##### Why to use?

--An user having used multiple applications is bored to see the traditional loading indicator, would always prefer to see something new and providing such user experience helps to retain users.
+- An user having used multiple applications is bored to see the traditional loading indicator, would always prefer to see something new and providing such user experience helps to retain users.

--There are cases where users may not like the idea of taking them to email client app(passing an SEND_TO action intent) since the users do not like to promote an app feature from his direct email account.
+- There are cases where users may not like the idea of taking them to email client app(passing an SEND_TO action intent) since the users do not like to promote an app feature from his direct email account.

--More often users do not return to the origin application that took him to email client app as they become busy reading the other emails - leads to fall in user engagement.
+- More often users do not return to the origin application that took him to email client app as they become busy reading the other emails - leads to fall in user engagement.

 ##### How to Use?